 Goosebumps spring up across my body like whack-a-mole, then, before I know it, I’m crying.
 Not funeral tears, but the kind my mam sheds watching a children’s act on Britain’s Got Talent.
 In front of me, the sun fades behind a Jamie Oliver restaurant that shouldn’t be there, while groups of youngsters, loved-up couples and boozy foreigners stream by, occasionally tossing a few euros into Udi’s hat.

-I arrived in Lisbon a week earlier on one of the first legal flights out of London since lockdown three, which was just as disappointing as Home Alone 3.
+I arrived in Lisbon a week earlier on one of the first legal flights out of London since lockdown three.
 “You’re our first British visitor, I think”, the manager at Urbano FHL Hotels – a new contemporary hotel in the centre of Lisbon – tells me on arrival.
 I throw my bags in the room, then head out for a wander.
 Most Lisboetas seem happy to have British tourists back, except one souvenir shop owner who tells me, “British people don’t buy much, anyway.”
 He’s waiting for the Brazilians and Italians (big spenders, apparently).

 At Maria Catita, I order a beer, water and tuna steak without checking the price (dear reader, I’m a travel writer in the middle of a pandemic).
 One bowl of olives, a stack of bread, a tuna steak the size of an Elephant’s foot, and a glass bottle full of premium mineral water – so big it could put out a bonfire – later and the bill arrives… €25.
 I let out an audible sigh of relief and pay up.

-A gregarious waitress tells me to visit Praia da Cova do Vapor beach by taking the boat from Belém – a former seafaring neighbourhood that’s home to the impressive Torre de Belém fort and Pastéis de Belém bakery (known for its long queues and famous custard tarts).
+A waitress tells me to visit Praia da Cova do Vapor beach by taking the boat from Belém – a former seafaring neighbourhood that’s home to the impressive Torre de Belém fort and Pastéis de Belém bakery – known for its long queues and famous custard tarts.
 After dinner, I mooch up to hipster rooftop bar Park (it’s at the top of a parking lot), then straight back out when I realise I’m nowhere near cool enough to be there.